Back to Index

 Energy Produced Over Its Lifetime

-Over its lifetime, a solar panel can generate anywhere from 7,500 kWh to 15,000 kWh or more, again depending on efficiency and location.
+Over its lifetime, a solar panel can generate anywhere from 7,500 kWh to 15,000 kWh over a 25-30 years, again depending on efficiency and location.

 In general, the energy produced by solar panels over their lifetime greatly exceeds the energy required for their manufacturing.
 For instance, a typical solar panel may generate 10 to 20 times more energy than was used to create it.
 This energy surplus, combined with the decreasing cost of solar technology and increasing efficiency, makes solar energy a sustainable and environmentally friendly option.